PUMPA - SMART LEARNING

 Structure and anatomy of Comb Jellies

 Jellies don't have brains; instead, they have a nervous system made up of a network of connecting nerve cells (a nerve net).
-The jellyfish's entire body is enclosed in a nerve net.
+The entire body of jellyfish is enclosed in a nerve net.
 In addition, certain jellyfish feature rhopalia, which are specialised structures.
 There are receptors for in these rhopalia.

 • Ocelli (light receptors) - Can detect the presence and absence of light.

-• Statocysts (balance sensors) - It help jellyfish determine whether they are facing up or down.
+• Statocysts (balance sensors) - It helps the jellyfish to determine whether they are facing up or down.

 The statocyst makes touch with the cilium when the animal moves and its body is tilted.
 A nerve's action potentials are activated when the cilium bends.
 This gives you the information to move their muscles.